What is counselling?

 How long do appointments last?

-Appointments usually last for approximately 50 minutes but we may offer a shorter appointment if you have asked to be seen urgently.
-Occasionally, appointments can last longer, particularly if it is your first (assessment) appointment and we are helping organise a referral for you to other sources of support.
+Appointments usually last for approximately 50 minutes.
+Occasionally, appointments can last longer, particularly if we are helping organise a referral for you to other sources of support.

 How many appointments can I have?